OpenTermsArchive/contrib-versions/AmazonKindleStore/Terms of Service.md

+Learn more about the Amazon Kindle Store Terms of Use.
 Kindle Store Terms of Use

 **Last updated: September 6, 2012**